Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 BDNF shows promise as a therapeutic target for neurodegenerative disorders

 Gene therapy strategies may succeed in overcoming some of these challenges, but clinical studies are lacking.
 Vectors for delivering gene therapies to the brain from circulation can also be hampered by difficulty traversing the blood-brain barrier.
 Several studies have shown neuroprotective effects of direct administration of BDNF into the brain in animal models of Alzheimer's disease, Huntington's disease, and Parkinson's disease, but BDNF administration does not appear to stimulate neurogenesis in these cases.
-Rather, it is limited to inhibiting further loss of neurons.
-An aged primate model showed an approximate 60 percent improvement in short term spatial memory following BDNF administration.
+Instead, it is limited to inhibiting further loss of neurons.
+An aged primate model showed approximately 60 percent improvement in short-term spatial memory following BDNF administration.
 Brain section analysis showed increased levels of BDNF within the hippocampus, suggesting transport of BDNF from the entorhinal cortex to this region, consistent with normal distribution patterns of BDNF in healthy animals.
 The entorhinal cortex links the neocortex (the largest and evolutionarily newest structure within the cerebral cortex) with the hippocampus.
-A significant increase in entorhinal neuronal cell body size (about 20 percent) was also observed in treated animals.[53]
+A significant increase in entorhinal neuronal cell body size (about 20 percent) was also observed in treated animals.[55]

-Another possible approach to increasing brain BDNF levels may be the use of 2,4 dinitrophenol, or DNP, a drug first used medicinally in the United States during the 1930s as a weight-loss drug.
+Another possible approach to increasing brain BDNF levels may be using 2,4 dinitrophenol (DNP), used medicinally in the United States during the 1930s as a weight-loss drug.
 DNP belongs to a class of compounds known as mitochondrial uncouplers.
-It enters mitochondria and essentially "short-circuits" the cell's means of producing energy; however, since the cell reacts to boost energy production, the net effect is to increase energy output.[54]
-Treatment of mice with DNP produced more than a threefold increase in BDNF expression in the cerebral cortex.
-Treated mice also showed statistically significant increases in memory retention.[55]
-In another mouse study, DNP treatment substantially improved resistance to a seizure-inducing drug, with a greater than 50 percent reduction in total time experiencing seizures.[56]
+It enters mitochondria and essentially "short-circuits" the cell's means of producing energy; however, since it reacts to boost energy production, the net effect is an increase in energy output.[56]

-BDNF facilitates regeneration of damaged neurons
+BDNF facilitates the regeneration of damaged neurons

 BDNF exerts variable effects during traumatic brain injury

-A study of 203 people who suffered severe brain injury demonstrated that serum BDNF levels were significantly lower among injured people than those of healthy people.
+A study of 203 people who suffered severe brain injury demonstrated that serum BDNF levels were significantly lower among injured people than healthy people.
 Conversely, cerebrospinal fluid BDNF levels were consistently above normal levels.
-In healthy people, serum and cerebrospinal fluid BDNF levels tended to be directly related to each other (higher BDNF levels in the central nervous system were associated with higher serum BDNF) [63]
+In healthy people, serum and cerebrospinal fluid BDNF levels tended to be directly related to each other (higher BDNF levels in the central nervous system were associated with higher serum BDNF) [64]

-"Low-signaling" gene variants are mutated forms of the BDNF gene that result in lower motor stimulated secretion of BDNF from neurons.
-One study found that two BDNF low-signaling variants, including the Val66Met polymorphism, were found to reduce mortality risk among older people with TBI, but increased the risk of death among younger people with TBI.
-Additional studies have also demonstrated the neuroprotective effects of the Val66Met polymorphism among older people with a TBI.[64]
 The age-dependent differences in the risk of death associated with genetic variants of BDNF could be due to the change in BDNF receptors that occurs with age.
-As a person ages, receptors for proBDNF tend to increase, while those for mature BDNF decrease.
-This tends to promote apoptosis (the self-destruction of cells) rather than survival.
-Lower BDNF secretion under these conditions would favor survival of neurons.
-This could also help explain the higher overall rates of mortality due to TBI among older people.[65]
-[66] [67]
+As a person ages, receptors for proBDNF tend to increase, while those for mature BDNF decrease, promoting apoptosis (the self-destruction of cells) rather than survival.
+Lower BDNF secretion under these conditions would favor the survival of neurons, possibly explaining the higher overall mortality rates due to TBI among older people.[66]
+[67] [68]

 BDNF and mental health